Sacred Harp hymnwriters and composers: Music

 The different historical eras used different modes of composition.
 While the New England composers wrote mostly in four parts (treble, alto, tenor, bass), their Southern successor in the 19th century typically wrote in just three (treble, tenor, and bass).
-Their work was altered around the turn of the 20th century, when alto parts were added, first in the new Cooper edition (1902) and later to what ultimately became the modern "Denson" edition; the latter were written mostly by Seaborn Denson.
+Their work was altered around the turn of the 20th century, when alto parts were added, first in the new Cooper edition (1902) and later to what ultimately became the 'Denson' edition, many of the latter written by Seaborn Denson himself.
+The 2025 edition gives author credit for many alto parts not previously identified as having a separate author, many of them women (presumably, altos).

 Words

 The words of Sacred Harp music tend to be older than the music.
 While some composers wrote both tune and lyrics for their songs, a very frequent practice was (and is) to rely for words on the work of earlier, mostly English, hymnodists.
 The composer would select hymn lyrics that metrically fit the tune.
 The lyrics of Isaac Watts were used for this purpose more than any other.

 Chronological list of hymn writers

 The following is a selected list of the hymnwriters of The Sacred Harp, arranged chronologically by date of birth.